 - Your online presence

 By online presence, we mean your social media accounts, LinkedIn, and any blogs you write, plus any work you can display online.
 You should start using these online tools to connect with people in your desired industry in Australia.
 For example, you could use Twitter to start engaging with some of the leaders in the industry (or people who work for companies you have researched).
 Make sure you give an accurate description of your skills and experience.
 Showcase any work you can.
 Make sure your LinkedIn profile is up to date and polished.
-You can learn how to do that here.
-ADD LINK.
 Start building connections with people in Australia and in your preferred industry.
 If you can build a network of contacts you are more likely to hear about sponsorship opportunities directly through them.

 - Be in Australia, or make it very easy for potential employers to interview you

 If you are in Australia you are already a step ahead, as most employers will like to interview you in person.
 If you’re overseas, you’ll need to try harder.
 On your cover letter you should clearly explain that you are available for a Skype call or something similar.
 Make it as easy as possible for them to contact you.
 This might mean being extra flexible with your time considering different time zones.
 But if a 3am Skype call helps you land a job, we don’t think you’ll mind.